robinlegault/SSFCTP/README.md

 # The Knapsack Transformation Algorithm (KTA) for solving the single-sink fixed-charge transportation problem (SSFCTP)

-The KTA is described in "A Novel Reformulation for the Single-Sink Fixed-Charge Transportation Problem" by R.Legault, JF.Côté, B.Gendron.
+The KTA is described in "A Novel Reformulation for the Single-Sink Fixed-Charge Transportation Problem" by R.Legault, JF.Côté and B.Gendron.

 ### ARTICLE ABSTRACT